Cynthia Whitchurch: Education

 Whitchurch attended the University of Queensland, where she completed a B. Sc. with Honors in 1989 and her PhD in 1994.
 She then continued with postdoctoral training at the University of Queensland from 1995 to 2001.
 In 2001 Whitchurch undertook further training at the University of California, San Francisco, returning to Australia in 2004.

 Career

 In 2004, Whitchurch established her own research group in the Department of Microbiology at Monash University.
-University of Technology Sydney recruited Whitchurch in 2008; there she leads a research team that is part of the Institute of Infection, Immunity and Innovation (The ithree institute).
-The team is investigating bacterial lifestyles looking at their connections to infection and antibiotic resistance.
-Whitchurch established and is the Director of the Microbial Imaging Facility at UTS.
+University of Technology Sydney then recruited Whitchurch in 2008, where she led a research team that is part of the Institute of Infection, Immunity and Innovation (The ithree institute).
 In 2019, Whitchurch moved from Australia to join the Quadram Institute in the United Kingdom.

-Whitchurch's group at the Quadram Institute researches how bacterial communities build biofilms and produce shared resources such as extracellular DNA, moonlighting proteins and membrane vesicles.
+In 2024, Whitchurch joined SCELSE as the research director for the Biofilm Biology cluster.
+At NTU, she is a Professor at the School of Biological Sciences and leads a research team investigating how bacteria produce and utilize extracellular DNA and other biofilm matrix components, as well as how bacteria colonize host tissues and transition into cell-wall-deficient lifestyles to tolerate antibiotics.
+This research will further the mechanistic understanding of biofilm development, host colonization, and antimicrobial resistance.

+Her team employs a range of techniques, including molecular biology, large-scale mutant library screens, high-throughput drug library screens, infection models, biofilm models, tissue and organoid culture, fluorescence microscopy, super-resolution microscopy, live-cell imaging, histology, and fluorescence in situ hybridization.